Methodology

 All data in the longer term destination publication are obtained from matched administrative datasets and require no additional data collection.

-Why we publish longer term destination
+Why we publish longer term destinations

 These statistics are designed to help institutions with their careers guidance and are different from the existing destination measures (key stage 4 and 16-18) as these are not an accountability measure.